Jacksonville Green Card Attorneys

 How Do I Apply for a Green Card?

-- Finding out if your are eligible - If you have a family petition or through employment.
+- Finding out if you are eligible for a green card via family petition or through employment.

 - File Form I-485 (Permanent Residence) and have any documents needed.

 - Once the USCIS reviews your application you will need to go through an interview.

-- If pass the interview, you will obtain a green card that is valid for 10 years.
+- If you pass the interview, you will obtain a green card that is valid for 10 years.